vishvAsa/devaH/kalpaH/general/tattvam/chit.md

 ---
-title: चित् The self
+title: चित् Consciousness
 ---

 ## सत् We exist.
 - "First: can we question our own existence?
 If yes, even such questions will be the product of our own existence."
 [SG_IF15](http://indiafacts.co.in/foundations-of-hinduism/)

 ## चित्
 We are aware, to some extant at least.
 And we may even like it.
+This is because we are conscious.

+Consciousness is all-pervasive.
+A stone or dead wood is conscious but they are generally almost entirely of the guNa tamas.

 ## आनन्दः We want Happiness.
 - "Happiness is our highest goal.
 All our suffering, struggle, and effort invariably are exercises towards the attainment of happiness.
 Happiness is the one point where all our diverging natures converge."
 [SG_IF15-2](http://indiafacts.co.in/the-pillars/).